The Concept of Time: A Grand Unified Reaction Platform: Different concepts of time

-Also, we know that there is an uncertainty relation between energy and time in quantum mechanics.
+But, we can rewrite the above scenario in a new style.
+We can assume that the world contains things and they move along their world line,$\ \gamma $, in the world.
+The world lines are made by the existence of the thing, their interaction with gravitational field and their relative evolution.
+They fill the entire world.
+Therefore the state of thing ($\mathrm{\Psi }\mathrm{(}\overrightarrow{x}\mathrm{,t))}$ is confined to change on its world line.
+Here, the time ($t$) has no physical meaning and can be changed, freely but things occupy the spacetime ($\overrightarrow{x},t$).
+For calculating the time one should study the state of a clock (thing) when it moves along its world line.
+In the point of view, the evolution of things is relativistic and is not absolute.
+It means that there is no difference between present, past, and future [2].
+It should be noted that since the time ($t$) can be changed freely, one is able to disappear it from the classical Hamiltonian -- Jacobi formulation and find a time independent equation such as Wheeler- Dewitt (WdW) equation.
+Simply speaking, the WdW equation says $\hat{H} =<E(t)^2>-<E(t)>^2$.
 It means that the change in time is connected to the change in energy [2].
 For understanding the relation let us consider an experiment.
 An electron, which is in its ground state, is excited to a higher energy level and after passing sometimes it comes back to the ground state.
 It can be shown that the staying time in the excited state ($\Delta t$) is proportional to the inverse of the energy difference between the excited and ground states ($\Delta E$) [8].
 But, we are in the classical atmosphere of time else.
 Also, we can consider a particle with mass $M$ and energy$\ \ E=Mc^2$, where $c$ is the velocity of light.
 We can localize the particle in a sphere with radius$\ R\sim MG/c^2$ where$\ G$ is the gravitational constant.
 Using the Heisenberg uncertainty principle, it can be shown that it is not possible to localize anything with a precision better than the Planck length which is equal to ${10}^{-33}$\textit{cm} [9, 10].
 It means that anything smaller than the Planck length is hidden inside its on mini-black hole [10].
 This is called the length (Planck) scale.
 By using the Planck length, the minimum time can be calculated and called the Planck time which is equal to ${10}^{-44}$ seconds.
 These are the granules of quantum gravity [11].
 Since, the quantum spacetime is a physical object and fluctuates; it can be in a superposition of different configurations (spacetime) [11].
 Of course, due to the relational aspect of quantum physical variables, the quantum gravitational field does not have determined values until it interacts with something else [11].By ignoring the microscopic details of the world, a blurring is seen i.e., it is produced by the intrinsic quantum indeterminacy of things [11].
 The time of physics is the expression of our ignorance of the world i.e., time is ignorance [11].